plasmatech8/flutter-practice/Flutter Tutorial for Beginners/README.md

 The `await` keyword will ensure that the code waits for the `Future` object to be loaded.
 They are dependencies for later parts of the function.

-> Note that you do not need async to use await.
+> Note we need to be inside of an async function to use await, and we need to
+> performing an await on a Future object.

 > Note that we can also assign variables inside the anonymous functions instead of returning a value.